Drewsteignton: Manor

 Elias Tozer (1825–73) visited the village when they were ringing the church bells, "'They be often ringing, sir,' observed an old man to me; and he continued: 'The ringers be vurry fond of the bells, and sometimes they ring vor vurry little.
 T'other day Varmer Dadd killed a peg, and gied the natlins to the poor of the parish.
 Darned if the ringers didden ring vor a whole hour, as they zed, to cillebrate the hayvent.'"

 The village square adjoining the church may date from the original formation of the settlement.
 Census information indicates that Drewsteignton underwent prolonged depopulation through the 19th century, and many of its buildings have remained largely unchanged since then.
 The centre was designated as a conservation area in 1972.

 The nearby but now disused quarry was worked extensively in the 18th and into the 19th century.
 Limestone was extracted for road-building as well as construction.
 A number of workers were employed and seven cottages, bakery and blacksmith's workshop made up Wynbeam Cross and Kiln Village to the south of the workings.
 Various original lime kilns are in a degraded state but remain visible on site.
 Limestone extraction ended in 1906-9, and one of the two main pits was filled with water.
 Further commercial activity at the site took place in the later 20th century, finally ending in 1991.

 Among the village buildings is the Drewe Arms, a pub retaining some historic features.
 Previously known as The Druids' Arms, the name was changed in the 1920s when Julius Drewe built Castle Drogo, his family home.
 The pub was managed by Mabel Mudge, originally with her husband, from 1919 until 1994 when she retired at the age of 99, the oldest pub landlady in the country.

-Sculptor Peter Randall-Page lives nearby, and a number of his works can be viewed in the area, including the bench, table and bird bath in the village's community garden.